ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 For these reasons, this attestation format is called "PKIX Key Attestation" and may be used, for example within a Certificate Signing Request (CSR) object; [{{I-D.ietf-lamps-csr-attestation}}] specifies how to carry evidence within PKCS#10 [{{RFC2986}}] or Certificate Request Message Format (CRMF) [{{RFC4211}}].

-This document provides a vendor-agnostic format for attesting to the logical and physical protection properties of a cryptographic key and it envisions uses such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
+This document provides a vendor-agnostic format for attesting to the logical and physical protection properties of a cryptographic key and it envisions uses such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested certificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSMs from different vendors.

 This specification defines the architecture for performing key attestation and registers attributes for use with {{I-D.ietf-rats-eat}}
 and {{I-D.ietf-rats-pkix-evidence}}.